-What is Data Warehousing?
+What Is Data Warehousing?

 How Does Data Warehousing Work?

-Why Does Data Warehousing Matter?
+Why Is Data Warehousing Important?

 Companies with data warehouses can have a distinct advantage in product development, marketing, pricing strategy, production time, historical analysis, forecasting, and customer satisfaction.